 And more important than anything else, I never, never made any decision without discussing it with Ruth first.
 She was always my sounding board, with always a logical, down to earth analysis of any decision we had to make.
 I never went on a vacation without her, never took any time off without her, never went on an all-boys weekend, everything we did, we did together.

-Over the last decade or more, things began to change.
+Over the last few years, things began to change.
 Her personality changed, we started to have disagreements, bills at times were not being paid.
 Once I applied for a mortgage to buy a home, and I was told our credit was in a shamble’s because we had missed mortgage payments.
 A shock to me because I never bothered to handle the family’s finances.
 Then in social conversations, Ruth began to have trouble completing her sentences.

 One day, while driving to work, I was involved in a head-on collision.
 And after consultation with a neurologist, I mentioned the problems my wife was having communicating.
 He recommended an evaluation.